When you’re doing business with a company in China, one of your most basic concerns may be “is this Chinese company real or not?”.

 Your first action will of course be an English language search using Google.
 Most Chinese companies have an English name and use it on their website.
 However, you should always remember that Chinese companies will be official registered and licensed under a Chinese name.
 If you don’t have it already, get hold of this and search for it on Google or Baidu.
 If that seems to check out then it seems that the company may exist, but you can’t make any assumptions beyond that at this stage.

 Even if the company you’re dealing with seems to have an online presence, this does not confirm that it is a real company.
-You need to check that the company is correctly registered with the local AIC (Industrial and Commercial Administration Bureau, 工商行政管理局, Gōngshāng Xíngzhèng Guǎnlǐjú).
+You need to check that the company has been correctly registered with the local AIC (Administration of Industry and Commerce, 工商行政管理局, Gōngshāng Xíngzhèng Guǎnlǐjú).

 If the company appears to be correctly registered with the local AIC, the next step is to request a copy of their business license.

 This is a very common request in business deals in China, so if the company you are dealing with puts up any resistance or creates hassle around the issue, be wary.
 A real company will be perfectly willing to send a copy of their business license.